amitxv/PC-Tuning/docs/post-install.md

     - See [FPS Cap Calculator](https://boringboredom.github.io/tools/#/FPSCap)

-    - Capping your frame rate with [RTSS](https://www.guru3d.com/files-details/rtss-rivatuner-statistics-server-download.html) instead of the in-game limiter will result in consistent frame pacing and a smoother experience as it utilizes [busy-wait](https://en.wikipedia.org/wiki/Busy_waiting) which is offers higher precision than 100% passive-waiting but at the cost of [noticeably higher latency](https://www.youtube.com/watch?t=377&v=T2ENf9cigSk) and potentially greater CPU overhead.
-Disabling the ``Enable dedicated encoder server service`` setting prevents ``EncoderServer.exe`` running which wastes resources
+    - Capping your frame rate with [RTSS](https://www.guru3d.com/files-details/rtss-rivatuner-statistics-server-download.html) instead of the in-game limiter will result in consistent frame pacing and a smoother experience as it utilizes [busy-wait](https://en.wikipedia.org/wiki/Busy_waiting) which offers higher precision than 100% passive-waiting but at the cost of [noticeably higher latency](https://www.youtube.com/watch?t=377&v=T2ENf9cigSk) and potentially greater CPU overhead.
+Disabling the ``Enable dedicated encoder server service`` setting prevents ``EncoderServer.exe`` from running which wastes resources

 - Configure present mode

     - Always check whether your real-time application is using the desired present mode with PresentMon. ``Hardware: Legacy Flip`` and ``Hardware: Independent Flip`` are optimal

-    - Assuming the ``Disable fullscreen optimizations`` checkbox is ticked, and you are having trouble with using ``Hardware: Legacy Flip``, try to run the command below in CMD and reboot
+    - Assuming the ``Disable fullscreen optimizations`` checkbox is ticked, and you are having trouble with using ``Hardware: Legacy Flip``, try running the command below in CMD and reboot

         ```bat
         reg add "HKCU\SYSTEM\GameConfigStore" /v "GameDVR_DXGIHonorFSEWindowsCompatible" /t REG_DWORD /d "1" /f
         ```

-    - If you are stuck with ``Hardware Composed: Independent Flip``, try to run the command below to disable MPOs in CMD and reboot
+    - If you are stuck with ``Hardware Composed: Independent Flip``, try running the command below to disable MPOs in CMD and reboot

         ```bat
         reg add "HKLM\SOFTWARE\Microsoft\Windows\Dwm" /v "OverlayTestMode" /t REG_DWORD /d "5" /f